All Blogs

 Many students (and some tutors) still aren’t fully familiar with how the digital SAT works.
 Dedicate a session to walking through the test’s structure, adaptive modules, and online tools.
 Use screen-sharing or digital practice platforms to let students interact with real test interfaces.
 This builds digital fluency and reduces test-day anxiety.

-Incorporate full-length DSAT mock tests into your schedule—at least one every 2-3 weeks.
+Incorporate practice tests for SAT into your schedule—at least one every 2-3 weeks.
 Mock tests help build stamina, track progress, and give students real-time experience with the test interface.
 Review every test in detail: focus on why mistakes happened and how to avoid them.
 This routine practice is one of the most effective SAT teaching tips for measurable improvement.

 Use the assessment data to assign focused exercises—whether it’s geometry, grammar, or paired passages.
 Avoid generic worksheets.
 Tailor your materials to the student’s needs and learning style.
 For example, if a student struggles with data interpretation, use graph-heavy DSAT questions and real-world datasets to boost engagement and understanding.